 Plus, some people actually have allergic reactions to semen, so ingesting it isn’t always recommended.

-It’s not just pineapples that people say are supposedly good for semen flavor, but none of the tales are based in science.
+It’s not just pineapples that people say are supposedly good for semen flavor, but none of the tales are based on science.

-The first thing to learn here is that semen scent and taste, like that of many of your bodily fluids, are influenced by overall genetics, diet, and lifestyle.
-Just like everyone’s breath smells different, everyone’s cum has its own unique aroma.
+The first thing to learn here is that semen scent and taste, like many bodily fluids, are

-The second thing is that, while no foods or liquids may noticeably alter semen scent, following a diet rich in nutrients like vitamin C and B-12 can have positive effects on sperm count, morphology, and motility.
+The second thing is that while no foods or liquids may noticeably alter semen scent, following a diet rich in nutrients like

 Some of these myths go way back to (false) notions of sperm exceptionalism, but many of them also obscure the fact that conception, like sex, is much more of an active partnership.